 *Online lectures/lessons delivered by experts in respective fields.
 The students can view each presentation any number of times using tools to conveniently play/pause, forward/rewind, skip/review, bookmark and add own notes for later review.

-(Included in these lessons are many text slides, illustrations,2D and 3D animations, audios/videos– to render concepts easy to understand, and data difficult to forget)
+(Included in these lessons are many text slides, illustrations, animations, audios/videos– to render concepts easy to understand, and data difficult to forget)

 *Reading material including prescribed Text book.